-You likely remember the moment you bought your first home.
+You almost certainly remember the moment you bought your first home.
 Chances are it was one of the biggest financial and personal decisions you’ve ever made.
-But not everyone stays in their first home forever — especially after they’ve outgrown it (and it’s easier than you think to outgrow your space).
-While the idea of selling your first home may seem intimidating, it’s good to be able to recognize some common signs that it might be time to look into buying a new home.
+But not everyone stays in their first home forever—especially after they’ve outgrown it.
+With many of us now having to use our homes as offices and classrooms, as well as living spaces, it may be time to think about buying a new home with more space.

 1. You have a full house

-One of the most common reasons to upgrade your home is overcrowding.
+One of the most common reasons to upgrade your home, and perhaps one of the more obvious with more people at home, is overcrowding.
 Maybe you moved in when it was the perfect size, but since then you’ve acquired a few pets or a couple of kids.
-This may be a good time to move on and consider buying a new home — a place that comfortably fits your family (and everything that comes with them).
+This may be a good time to move on and consider buying a new home—a place that comfortably fits your family (and everything that comes with them).

 4. There’s not enough room to entertain